cmeeren/FSharp.JsonApi/README.md

     Article of Resource<ArticleAttrs, ArticleRels>
 ```

 The `JsonApiContext` is what actually contains all information about the resources, obtained from the resource discriminator.
 It is used to serialize, deserialize, create, parse, and validate documents.
+Define it once and use it everywhere.

 ```f#
 let jsonApiCtx = JsonApiContext.create<ResourceDiscriminator>